Heaven and hell never seemed so … close.

 The project would eventually bring together art historians and curators, image technologists and animation specialists, software programmers and program producers, cultural institutions, private companies and more in a collaborative and creative desire to know more about boxwood miniatures (there are only about 135 that have survived).

-Andrew Nelson described the scanner at Western as much higher in resolution than even a clinical or medical scanner, which typically resolve images at a “slice thickness” of 0.6 mm each.
-In fact he said the micro-CT scanner is capable of 20 times that resolution!
+Andrew Nelson described the scanner at Western as much higher in resolution than even a clinical or medical scanner, which typically resolves images at a “slice thickness” of 0.6 mm each.
+In fact, he said the micro-CT scanner is capable of 20 times that resolution!

 The detailed scans were then processed and rendered using advanced 3D analysis software (ORS SI) which can create high-impact visualizations from scanning data.
 The renders are the building blocks for the VR experience (although the file sizes were so huge they had to be “cleaned up” so as to be responsive in real-time).

 VR Creative and Technical Director Priam Givord (from Seneca College, where students and faculty from the School of Creative Arts and Animation made significant contributions to the project) put the scans into a gaming engine and different shader programs as part of building the VR experience.
 He used visual development platforms like TouchDesigner (from Toronto software company Derivative) and Shader Forge to manipulate the lighting, colour scheme, interactivity and other program elements.